What's On This Page

 Systematic review and meta-analysis

-A systematic review and meta-analysis of clinical trials of black seed extract in the treatment of mild to moderate Alzheimer’s disease (AD) concluded that “there is insufficient evidence to support the use of black seed as a treatment for AD.”
+A systematic review and meta-analysis of clinical trials of black seed extract in treating mild to moderate Alzheimer’s disease (AD) concluded that “there is insufficient evidence to support the use of black seed as a treatment for AD.”
+Black cumin seeds have been used in traditional medicine for many different conditions.
+Some people mistakenly believe that the name “black cumin” derives from its colour, but this is untrue.

 Adverse effects